featurist/create-hyperdom-app/README.md

 yarn dev
 ```

+Starts the server on `http://localhost:5000`.
+This features:

+- watch and recompile frontend assets on browser code changes
+- reload browser on frontend assets change
-Start the server on `http://localhost:5000`.
-It's going to watch and recompile browser assets on changes as well as watch and restart server app on server side changes.
+- watch and restart backend on server side code changes
+- debug server side in Chrome (via `chrome://inspect`)

 There is also `yarn lint` based on `eslint:recommended` and with few extras added.

 ### Production

+Make sure `NODE_ENV` is set to `production` when both building assets and starting the server.

 ```bash
 yarn build # compiles browser assets